Things appear to be looking up for Artelo Biosciences Inc. (ARTL)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -21.46% loss in the last 1 month and extending the period to 3 months gives it a 210.61%, and is -1.44% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.17% over the week and 17.16% over the month.
+The stock witnessed a -20.62% loss in the last 1 month and extending the period to 3 months gives it a 213.70%, and is 3.55% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.68% over the week and 16.56% over the month.

 Artelo Biosciences Inc. (ARTL) Analyst Forecasts